microsoft/qsharp-language/Specifications/Language/1_ProgramStructure/4_SpecializationDeclarations.md

 ### Auto-generation directives

-When determining how to generate a certain specialization, the compiler will prioritize user defined implementations, meaning if an adjoint specialization is user defined and a controlled specialization is auto-generated, then the controlled adjoint specialization is generated based on the user defined adjoint, and vice versa.
-In this case, both specializations are user defined.
+When determining how to generate a particular specialization, the compiler prioritizes user-defined implementations.
+This means that if an adjoint specialization is user-defined and a controlled specialization is auto-generated, then the controlled adjoint specialization is generated based on the user-defined adjoint and vice versa.
+In this case, both specializations are user-defined.
-As the auto-generation of an adjoint implementation is subject to more limitation, the controlled adjoint specialization in this case will default to generating the controlled specialization of the explicitly defined implementation of the adjoint specialization.
+As the auto-generation of an adjoint implementation is subject to more limitation, the controlled adjoint specialization defaults to generating the controlled specialization of the explicitly defined implementation of the adjoint specialization.

-In the case of the `SWAP` implementation, the better option, however, is to adjoint the controlled specialization to avoid unnecessarily conditioning the execution of the first and the last `CNOT` on the state of the control qubits.
+In the case of the `SWAP` implementation, the better option is to adjoint the controlled specialization to avoid unnecessarily conditioning the execution of the first and the last `CNOT` on the state of the control qubits.
 Adding an explicit declaration for the controlled adjoint version that specifies a suitable *generation directive* forces the compiler to generate the controlled adjoint specialization based on the manually specified implementation of the controlled version instead.
 Such an explicit declaration of a specialization that is to be generated by the compiler takes the form

 ```qsharp
     controlled adjoint invert;
 ```

-and is to be inserted inside the declaration of `SWAP`.
+and is inserted inside the declaration of `SWAP`.
-Inserting the line
+On the other hand, inserting the line

 ```qsharp
     controlled adjoint distribute;
 ```

-on the other hand would force the compiler to generate the specialization based the defined (or generated) adjoint specialization.
-See [this proposal](https://github.com/microsoft/qsharp-language/blob/main/Implemented/partial-specialization-inference.md) for more details.
+forces the compiler to generate the specialization based on the defined (or generated) adjoint specialization.
+See this [partial specialization inference](https://github.com/microsoft/qsharp-language/blob/main/Implemented/partial-specialization-inference.md)  proposal for more details.

-For the operation SWAP, there is a better option.
-The operation `SWAP` is *self adjoint*, i.e. it is its own inverse; the user defined implementation of the adjoint merely calls the body of `SWAP`.
-This can be expressed with the directive
+For the operation `SWAP`, there is a better option. `SWAP` is *self-adjoint*, that is, it is its own inverse; the -defined implementation of the adjoint merely calls the body of `SWAP`.
+You express this with the directive

 ```qsharp
     adjoint self;
 ```

-Declaring the adjoint specialization in that manner will ensure that also the controlled adjoint specialization that is automatically inserted by the compiler will merely invoke the controlled specialization.
+Declaring the adjoint specialization in this manner ensures that the controlled adjoint specialization that is automatically inserted by the compiler merely invokes the controlled specialization.

 The following generation directives exist and are valid: